0xagf0x/ski-weather/README.md

 ---

-# How to Start the Ski Map App
+# How to Start the Ski Weather App

 1. **Install Dependencies**
    ```bash